gerardnynkeu/Portfolio-Data-Analytics/E-commerce-EDA-R/README.md

 Key Characteristics of the Dataset¶
 ✔ Contains missing values, duplicates, and inconsistencies, making it ideal for data cleaning.
 ✔ Includes both categorical and numerical data, useful for exploratory data analysis.
 ✔ Ideal for data visualization and business insights such as customer segmentation, sales trends, and profitability analysis.

+## 3. loading the dataset